nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **API** : [`Logic.java`](../src/main/java/seedu/address/logic/Logic.java)

+The `Logic` component,

-1. `Logic` uses the `Parser` class to parse the user command.
+* `Logic` uses the `Parser` class to parse the user command.
-2. This results in a `Command` object which is executed by the `LogicManager`.
+* This results in a `Command` object which is executed by the `LogicManager`.
-3. The command execution can affect the `Model` (e.g. adding a person) and/or raise events.
+* The command execution can affect the `Model` (e.g. adding a person) and/or raise events.
-4. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`.
+* The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`.

 Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("delete 1")` API call.<br>